Philippine Health Insurance Corporation

-The Philippine Health Insurance Corporation (PhilHealth) is a tax-exempt, government-owned and controlled corporation (GOCC) of the Philippines that provides health insurance to the nation.
-It was created on 1995 to implement universal health coverage in the Philippines, and is attached to the Department of Health.
+The Philippine Health Insurance Corporation (PhilHealth) is a tax-exempt, government-owned and -controlled corporation in the Philippines that provides national health insurance.
+PhilHeath was preceded by the Philippine Medical Care Act of 1969, which was signed by President Ferdinand Marcos and implemented in August 1971.
+The corporation was created in 1995 to provide universal health care in the Philippines, and is attached to the country's Department of Health.

-On August 4, 1969, Republic Act 6111 or the Philippine Medical Care Act of 1969 was signed by President Ferdinand E. Marcos and implemented in August 1971.

-Its stated goal is to "ensure a sustainable national health insurance program for all", according to the company.
-In 2010, it claimed to have achieved "universal" coverage at 86% of the population, although the 2008 National Demographic Health Survey showed that only 38 percent of respondents were aware of at least one household member being enrolled in PhilHealth.
-Nevertheless, this social insurance program provides a means for the healthy to pay for the care of the sick and for those who can afford medical care to subsidize those who cannot.
+PhilHealth's goal is to "ensure a sustainable national health insurance program for all."
+In 2010, it said it had achieved "universal" coverage (86 percent of the population; however, the 2008 National Demographic Health Survey indicated that only 38 percent of respondents were aware of at least one household member enrolled in PhilHealth.

-The system works by having individuals who can afford to pay health insurance pay either monthly, quarterly, or yearly premiums to PhilHealth for their health insurance.
-The amount they pay is based on their employment status and salary.
-Individuals who cannot afford the premium such as indigents are subsidised by either the national or their local governments.
+Individuals who can afford health insurance pay monthly, quarterly or yearly premiums to PhilHealth, and the premium is based on employment status and salary.
+Individuals who cannot afford the premium are subsidized by the national or local government.